myferr/garden/CONTRIBUTING.md

-# Contributing to garden

-Thanks for your interest in planting a flower in our garden!
-Here's how to contribute:
+Understood.
+Here's a clean, professional version of your `CONTRIBUTING.md`, without emojis and with consistent formatting and tone:

 ---

+# Contributing to Garden

+To keep Garden a safe and welcoming space for everyone, please follow these guidelines when submitting a flower.

+## Community Guidelines

+### Prohibited Content

+- No NSFW/NSFL content
+- No hate speech, discrimination, or harassment
+- No self-promotion, spam, or advertisements
+- No violent, disturbing, or graphic content
+- No personal attacks or offensive messages

+### Respect the Space

+- Be kind — this is a creative, community-powered project.
+- Keep messages short, thoughtful, and respectful.
+- All contributions are public and visible — please be considerate.

+Violations may result in the removal of your message or flower.

+---

+## How to Contribute

-## 1. Fork and Clone
+### 1. Fork and Clone

-First, fork this repository and clone it to your local machine.
+Fork this repository and clone it to your local machine:

 ```bash
 git clone https://github.com/myferr/garden.git